ldw200012/YOLOV5_DuckieBot/README.md

 # What you need to prepare
 1. Linux environment
-2. Annotated Image group for your own dataset
+2. Image group for your own dataset

 # I. Introduction to YOLOv5